alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

 ## Acknowledge

-Thanks for my girl friend Jiahui Peng's help on the blog writing.
+Thanks for my advisor Sara's revision and my girl friend Jiahui Peng's help on the blog writing.
 Thanks for Ziyu Chen, Zhijie Cao, Weixu Wang's discussion and comments.